-The receipt of fees and the disbursement of approved refunds are the responsibility of the Business Office.
-Office hours are 8:00am to 5:00pm Monday through Thursday and 8:00am to 3:00 pm on Friday.
-Summer hours are 7:30am to 5:30pm Monday through Thursday.
-Unpaid obligations to this office become part of the student's college financial record until they are cleared up.
+Receipt of tuition and fees, distribution of parking passes, collection of parking fines, and payment of refunds are the responsibilities of the Business Office.
+Hours of operation are 8:00 am to 5:00 pm Monday through Thursday and 8:00 am to 3:00 pm on Friday.
+Summer hours are 7:30 am to 5:30 pm Monday through Thursday.
 The Business Office is located in Building 2.